larsks/blog.oddbit.com-posts/2010-01-24-fring-how-not-to-handle-registration.md

+---
+layout: post
-Title: Fring: How not to handle registration
+title: Fring: How not to handle registration
-Date: 2010-1-24
+date: 2010-1-24
-Tags: skype,voip,sucks,fring,review,fbpost,android
+tags: skype,voip,sucks,fring,review,fbpost,android
+---

 I thought I'd give Fring a try after seeing some favorable reviews on other sites.
 If you haven't previously heard of Fring, the following blurb from their website might be helpful: